Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Implementation and Tests in Simulation

 \subsection{Meta-skill Training}

+The training process was conducted within the \textit{ROS Stage} simulator \cite{vaughan2008massively}, which is a lightweight simulator designed for mobile robots.
+As shown in Fig. \ref{sim_env}, the initial training scenario was Env\_0 (Fig. \ref{train1}), an $8\times8\text{m}^2$ room which contained various shapes of obstacles and much free space.
+In the learning curriculum, the room side length of the next training scenario was one meter shorter than that of the current one.
+Initially, the meta robot (represented in black in Fig. \ref{sim_env}) and its target (not visualized) were randomly positioned in obstacle-free regions.
+The meta robot had a radius of 0.2m, with linear and angular velocity constraints of 0.5m/s and $\frac{\pi}{2}$ rad/s, respectively.
+It was equipped with a LiDAR sensor that possessed a field of view of $270^\circ$, providing an angular resolution of $0.5^\circ$.

-The training process is run in \textit{ROS Stage} [27],a light-weight robot simulator.
-At beginning, the meta-robot (black) and its target (not rendered) randomly spawned in obstacle-free regions.
-Each episode terminates when the robot reaches the goal, crashes into obstacles, or the number of running steps exceeds the pre-set maximum value.
-In the first 100 episodes, the meta-agent takes actions provided by a PID controller [14].
-After that, it switches to the stochastic policy subject to squashed Gaussian distribution.
-The training process lasts 500k steps, and the trained agent is tested every 2k steps.
-In testing, the robot is required to reach four goal-points (see red points in Fig. 5) from the original point successively in each training scenario.
-In testing, the robot takes deterministic actions.
-The training process is repeated ten times using different random seeds for evaluating the stability and repeatability of the learning algorithm.
-Similar with [14], the navigation task metric used in this paper is based on the terminal state of the robot and the time taken to reach the destination.
-The metric is represented by the score function $S$ as follows,
+During the initial 100 episodes, the meta agent employed actions generated by a PID controller \cite{xie2021}.
+Subsequently, it switched to the stochastic policy following a squashed Gaussian distribution.
+Each episode was terminated under three conditions: when the robot successfully reached the goal, when it collided with obstacles, or when the maximum allowable number of steps was exceeded.
+The training process spanned a duration of $5\times10^5$ steps, with the trained agent being assessed every $2\times10^3$ steps.
+In the evaluation phase, in each training scenario, the robot was tasked with sequentially reaching four goal points (indicated by red points in Fig. \ref{sim_env}) from the original point.
+To evaluate the stability and repeatability of the learning algorithm, the training process was repeated ten times using different random seeds.
+Consistent with \cite{zhang2022ipaprec}, the navigation task metric employed in this study was based on the robot's terminal state and the time required to reach the destination.
+This metric was quantified by the score function $S$ , defined as follows,